dartrix/Battlerite-Stats-Discord-Bot/README.md

   - In console: npm install
   - Update config.json with your data:
     - Token: Discord bot token, get one [Here](https://discordapp.com/developers/applications/me/290761802139303937)
-    - Channel: The channel you want the bot to work
+    - Channels: The channels you want the bot to work (separate channels with space ex: "general some-channel"), let it empty to make it work in all text channels
     - Prefix: To use any prefix of preference
  - In console: node index.js or nodemon